Chapter 5: Skills System

 2. Why is the writer role's temperature higher than analysis?

-Exercise 2: Design a Skill
+Exercise 2: Design a Preset

-Design a Skill for "code review" task:
+Design a Preset for "code review" task:

 1. Write the System Prompt (at least include: responsibility, review standards, output format)